 The scaling of the width of the Gaussian distribution is performed independently for each set of singular vectors.
 A standard deviation β of the Gaussian distribution to be sampled is determined as follows.
 The singular vectors are compared with an estimate of the analysis error standard deviation using an analysis error variance norm.
 This is defined as the L^2 -norm of the perturbation scaled by the estimate of the analysis error standard deviation.
 For the re-forecasts, this estimate of the analysis error standard deviation is provided by the four-dimensional variational assimilation system used in ERA-Interim.
 In the real-time forecasts, scaled analysis error standard deviations obtained from the EDA (mars type=ses) are uses as an estimate of the analysis error standard deviation.
 The summation in the norm extends over the entire model grid and involves the horizontal wind components, temperature and the logarithm of surface pressure, i.e. the variables defining the dry model state in grid point space.
 The standard deviation of the Gaussian for a set of singular vectors is set to where $\overline{\kappa}$ denotes the average analysis error variance norm for the set of singular vectors.
 The parameter γ is determined empirically to yield adequate ensemble dispersion.
-Presently, the EPS uses $\gamma=0.0200$ for the extra-tropical singular vectors and $\gamma=0.0300$ for the singular vectors targeted on tropical cyclones.
-The reforecasts use $\gamma=0.010$ and $\gamma=0.015$, respectively, as the ERA-Interim analysis error estimate is different from that of the real-time analysis.
+Presently, the EPS uses $\gamma=0.0240$ for all sets of singular vectors.
+The reforecasts use $\gamma=0.010$ as the ERA-Interim analysis error estimate is different from that of the real-time analysis.